apereo/cas/developer/Contributor-Guidelines.md

 we are all here to help you as much as we can so you can ultimately become an independent contributor to the project.
 It's OK to make mistakes and it does take some time, effort and energy to get better at it.
 So do not be discouraged, keep at it and if you find anything that is unclear along the way, do not hesitate to ask questions.

+## Code of conduct

+CAS is a sponsored Apereo project participating in the [Apereo Welcoming Policy][https://www.apereo.org/content/apereo-welcoming-policy].

 ## Getting Started